about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 ## Installing Project Dependencies and Defining the Toolchain<a name="install_deps"></a>

-Finding out what dependencies and tools it takes to build a production-ready Angular app from scratch became a bit of a research task.
-IMHO Angular docs were better at that in the past but have started to refer to *angular-cli* or the [angular quickstart](https://github.com/angular/quickstart) seed project.
-The seed project is a little outdated.
-So when building an angular project from scratch its probably better to generate a temporary project with the cli and look at the `dependencies` section of the generated `package.json`.

-For the sake of this tutorial copy the `dependencies` and `devDependencies` section from our [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.0.0) and type `npm install` within your `${PROJECT_HOME}`.
+For the sake of the tutorial copy the `dependencies` and `devDependencies` section from the [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.0.0) and type `npm install` within your `${PROJECT_HOME}`.
 If you are overwhelmed by the amount of dev dependencies have a closer look at them.
 There are only a few core tool dependencies while all the other dependencies are helper plug-ins for these tools (e.g. webpack loader plugins) or *typings* to provide optional type information when using JavaScript libraries with TypeScript.
 In chapter [Building and Bundling the App](#building_the_app) we will see which requirements they serve.
 For the moment you should just see that the actual toolchain is much simpler and consists of these tools and purposes:

 - **[TypeScript](https://www.typescriptlang.org)** for writing and transpiling typed JavaScript
 - **[Webpack](https://www.webpack.js.org)** for building and bundling our app